Michael A. Taylor Player Props: Twins vs. Tigers

-Michael A. Taylor -- with a slugging percentage of .677 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Joey Wentz on the mound, on June 16 at 8:10 PM ET.
+On Saturday, Michael A. Taylor (batting .313 in his past 10 games) and the Minnesota Twins play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
+First pitch is at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Tigers.
+In his last game he had a hitless showing (0-for-3) against the Tigers.

 Michael A. Taylor Game Info & Props vs. the Tigers